Customer relationship management: Call centers

 Contact centre CRM providers are popular for small and mid-market businesses.
 These systems codify the interactions between the company and customers by using analytics and key performance indicators to give the users information on where to focus their marketing and customer service.
 This allows agents to have access to a caller's history to provide personalized customer communication.
 The intention is to maximize average revenue per user, decrease churn rate and decrease idle and unproductive contact with the customers.

-Growing in popularity is the idea of gamifying, or using game design elements and game principles in a non-game environment such as customer service environments.
-The gamification of customer service environments includes providing elements found in games like rewards and bonus points to customer service representatives as a method of feedback for a job well done.
+Growing in popularity is the idea of gamifying, or using game design elements and principles in a non-game environment, such as customer service settings.
+The gamification of customer service environments includes providing elements found in games, like rewards and bonus points, to customer service representatives as a method of feedback for a job well done.

 Gamification tools can motivate agents by tapping into their desire for rewards, recognition, achievements, and competition.